 - Gymnastics Exercises – Gymnastics consist of a multitude of functional strength exercises that only uses your bodyweight.
 These workouts are known to be highly difficult, require a great deal of energy, and are extremely taxing on your grip and stabilizer muscles.
 For example, completing a dip movement with the Olympic rings is drastically harder than doing it on standard dip bars found at any regular gyms.
 The benefits of gymnastics are improvements in stability, coordination and dexterity.

 - Kettlebell Workouts – Kettlebell workouts are unique mobility exercises that introduce weight resistance.
 Start with something simple like kettlebell swings and progress to a harder workout, such as Turkish get-ups.

-As beneficial as weightlifting is for transforming an individual’s physique and strength, it does have attributes that are harmful to your MMA training.
+As beneficial as weightlifting is for transforming an individual’s physique and strength, it does have attributes that are harmful to your MMA or martial art training.

 Long-Term Wear and Tear

 If you do not compensate strength training with cardiovascular exercises, then your overall stamina will suffer.
-It is typical in MMA to see a more physically imposing fighter dominate their opponent with strength and power in the beginning and then considerably slow down over time.
+It is typical for martial artists to see a more physically imposing fighter dominate their opponent with strength and power in the beginning and then considerably slow down over time.
 If this more muscular fighter is unable to finish their opponent early, then the lactic acid buildup in their body and depleted “gas tank” will put them in a considerable disadvantage.